ThatDudePyro/My-Custom-CSS-Collection/README.md

 To use these, The import for each CSS **must be at the very top** of your CSS in Equicord/Vencord, An example is given below.

+There are a few that have decent customization and can be done within the root.
+Examples are provided, Please use them.

 ---

 ## Custom User Typing Text